Thursday, March 27, 2014

 Each day is a new beginning, a new opportunity to overcome your challenges.
 Never give up.
 No situation is as seemingly hopeless as a nation enslaved for hundreds of years.
 Just as God freed us from slavery, so too can He free you from your difficulties.
 With faith in your heart, a prayer on your lips and ironclad determination, like the Jews leaving Egypt, may you too witness miracles and see your challenges split before you.

 Think of a difficulty in your life and have faith that God has given you the strength to overcome it.
-Pick one step you will take to address the issue or ask someone wise for advice.
+Ask yourself, “What is one thing I can do to address this challenge?
+Who is someone I can ask for advice?”

-4. Help God’s other children.
+4. Help others.
 The Egyptians appointed Jewish officers over the Jewish slaves.
 When the slaves were not able to fulfill their quota of bricks, now that they had to collect their own straw, the Jewish officers could have punished the slaves.
 Instead, they took the beating themselves.
 They turned the difficulty of others into their difficulty.

 In our lives, when we see others struggling, we also must not turn a blind eye.
 The Torah cautions (Leviticus 19:16), “…Do not stand aside while the blood of your fellow is shed…” We have to help others; we have to make their challenge our challenge.

 When you hear about someone who is struggling, take a moment to think about if there is anything you can do for them.
 At the very least, ask God to help them in their time of need.
-If you are on the lookout, each day God gives you opportunities to be of service to others.
+If you look, you will see the countless opportunities God gives us to help others, whether through financial or physical assistance, or emotional support, encouragement or advice.

 Our Father in Heaven says to us (Proverbs 23:26), “My child, give your heart to Me, and your eyes will desire My ways.”
 Observance with heart is how Judaism is meant to be lived.
 By finding inspiration – awakening our hearts – we will desire God’s Torah and mitzvot.

-Ask those you respect, which teachers, books and websites provide them with inspiration.
+Ask those you respect, which teachers and books provide them with inspiration.
 Beseech God to lead you to the ones best suited for you.
 Do not give up.
-Keep trying and searching, until you find the spiritual lifeline you need to survive as a committed Jew.
+Keep trying and searching, until you find the Torah teachings that inspire you.

-Choose one of these five strategies to start with, and strengthen your bond with God.
+Choose one of these eight strategies to start with, and strengthen your bond with God.
 Encourage your family and friends to join you as well.

 Just as God did for our ancestors in Egypt, may He use our fortified bond with Him to lift us up from the pit of exile and into His embrace.
 May it be today.